the-coding-pie/Instagram-Clone/README.md

 To make this work locally:

 1. Click on `Code` > `Download Zip` and Extract it
-2. Navigate to the root folder and open it in Visual Studio Code (or any other modern text editor)
+2. Navigate to the root folder (inside **Instagram-Clone-master**) and open it in Visual Studio Code (or any other modern text editor)
 3. Make a venv (virtual environment) using:  `python3 -m venv venv`
 4. `source venv/bin/activate`
 5. `pip install -r requirements.txt`